arkangelofkaos/observables-workshop/README.md

 # Observables Workshop

-This is a training dojo adapted set up by https://github.com/araqnid for the Zen Obserable library: https://github.com/zenparsing/zen-observable
+This is a training dojo adapted set up by https://github.com/araqnid for the Zen Observable library: https://github.com/zenparsing/zen-observable

 ## Exercises